MLOps-Group/shroom-classifier/reports/README.md

 We have sticked very much to the cookiecutter template provided in the course.
 The source folder (containing the source code for this project) is named `shroom_classifier`.
 We have not used any notebooks and have, therefore, removed this folder from the project.
 We have added a folder name `dockerfiles` to keep all dockerfiles together.

 In the source code folder, `shroom_classifier`, we have added a folder called `app` for our deployed application.
 It contains code for a FastAPI application and streamlit application for frontend.
-We have also included a `utils` folder to add potential util-functions.
+We have also included a `monitoring` folder with a monitoring function checking for data and target drifting, to be used in the deployed application.
+Finally, a `utils` folder was also included for adding potential util-functions

 The cookiecutter-template report folder was replaced with this folder.